vmcalls/hypervision/README.md

 # Hypervision

 > **Disclaimer:**
 > It **does not** include or execute privileged instructions nor operations because last time i uploaded the complete version of this i got banned.
+> However i might make a V2 of this project and actually complete it with real ready to use stuff.
 ---

 ## Overview